The Journal of Commerce

-The Journal of Commerce is a biweekly magazine published in the United States that focuses on global trade topics.
+Journal of Commerce is a biweekly magazine published in the United States that focuses on global trade topics.
 First published in 1827 in New York, it has a circulation of approximately 15,000.
 It provides editorial content to manage day-to-day international logistics and shipping needs, covering the areas of cargo and freight transportation, export and import, global transport logistics and trade, international supply chain management and US Customs regulations.

 1800s

 In 1827, Arthur Tappan and Samuel Morse decided that New York needed another newspaper.
 The Journal of Commerce operated two deepwater schooners to intercept incoming vessels and get stories ahead of the competition.
-Following Morse's invention of the telegraph, the JoC was a founding member of the Associated Press, now the world's largest news-gathering organization.
+Following Morse's invention of the telegraph, the JOC was a founding member of the Associated Press, now the world's largest news-gathering organization.

 Publications in the 19th century took positions on political issues and were rarely concerned with being impartial.
-The JoC weighed in on the biggest issue of the day, slavery.
-Gerard Hallock and David Hale, partners in the JoC, were opponents of slavery but also critics of Abolitionists, and they decried the tactics of the war wing of the Republican Party.
+The JOC weighed in on the biggest issue of the day, slavery.
+Gerard Hallock and David Hale, partners in the JOC, were opponents of slavery but also critics of Abolitionists, and they decried the tactics of the war wing of the Republican Party.

 After the American Civil War broke out in 1861, the US Postmaster General suspended the paper's mail privileges, effectively interrupting its publication, on grounds of "disloyalty."
 Hallock challenged the decision but failed to have it overturned.
 With its evening edition suspended and the morning edition distributed only to non-postal subscribers, editor Gerard Hallock stepped down on August 31, 1861.
 David M Stone, head of the commercial news department, and William Cowper, took over his interest in the Journal.

-Three years later, President Abraham Lincoln ordered the JoC closed after it was among New York papers victimized by a bogus story quoting the president as calling for 400,000 more volunteers.
+Three years later, President Abraham Lincoln ordered the JOC closed after it was among New York papers victimized by a bogus story quoting the president as calling for 400,000 more volunteers.

 Following the Civil War, David Stone and William C. Prime, a lawyer who invested part of his fortune in the paper converted the paper from a partnership into a corporation.
 Prime soon retired to become president of the Metropolitan Museum of Art.
 Though continuing as one of the lead investors, Prime left Stone in sole control.
 Stone devoted himself to the paper, writing most of the editorials and many of the page one stories.